macOS

 Features in the new macOS

-MacOS Tahoe 26 delivers substantial improvements that make upgrading worthwhile, though the visual changes are not uniformly popular.
+MacOS Tahoe 26 delivers some useful improvements that make upgrading worthwhile, though the visual changes are not uniformly popular.
 Here are the significant features.

-Spotlight Search Changes: A significant update to Spotlight transforms it from a simple search tool into a productivity booster.
+Spotlight Search Changes: A big update to Spotlight transforms it from a simple search tool into a productivity booster.
 You can now initiate hundreds of actions directly from Spotlight without opening apps—send messages, run shortcuts, manage files, and access clipboard history all from the Command-Space interface.
 Quick Keys let you assign custom shortcuts (like "SM" for Messages) to frequently used actions, and Spotlight intelligently suggests files and contacts based on your daily routines.
-One reviewer said, "The new Spotlight is worth the price of admission."
+Six months after launch, the Spotlight improvements remain the most universally praised aspect of Tahoe.
+Even users who dislike Liquid Glass tend to agree that the new Spotlight is a significant step forward.

 Phone App and Enhanced Continuity: The new Phone app brings cellular calling directly to your Mac through iPhone connectivity, with Call Screening to identify unknown callers before you answer, and Hold Assist to keep your place in customer service queues.
 Live Activities from your iPhone now appear in the Mac's menu bar, letting you track deliveries, sports scores, or ride-sharing updates in real-time.
 The intent is to eliminate the need to constantly check your phone while working, so you can say, "I can quickly glance at every call and text I get without interrupting my flow".